WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 This horror scenario is possible whenever the provider has a copy of your wallet and thus access to your funds.
 He could at a certain date empty all the wallets.

+In a slightly milder scenario, the wallet could start sending funds to the hacker.
+This is slightly milder as it would not work when your phone is switched off or you are without internet.

+Also if the wallet would start emptying your funds right after a malicious update, some users would probably quickly alert Google and others to stop the rollout.

 Seeing that some wallets have millions of users it is plausible to assume that some wallets manage billions of dollars.
-A huge incentive for criminally inclined employees, even if the wallet was not set up to scam its users from the start, which certainly is the case for some wallets.
+A huge incentive for criminally inclined employees, even if the wallet was not set up to scam its users from the start, which certainly is the case for many wallets.

 Our steps of verification
 =========================

 We take the perspective of a curious potential user of the respective app.
-We take all information from publicly available sources and do not assume that potential users would sign NDAs prior to using a wallet.
+We take all information from publicly available sources as we do not assume that potential users would sign NDAs prior to using a wallet.
 We also do not consider hard to find information.
 Our verdict therefore is based on what we can find within a few clicks from the playstore description.